ellockie/lp-online-market/README.md

 ## On-line market
 Supports:
-- user registration (credentials stored locally)
+- user registration
 - user authentication (while logging in and beyond)
 - support for multitude of currencies
+- user credentials and his/her listings are stored locally, on per-user basis

 Technologies used:
 - React